-Azmaira Maker, Ph.D., is a licensed clinical psychologist (Psy 21570), with over twenty years of experience and the founding director of Aspiring Families.
-She has been serving families in San Diego for over ten years, and her exceptional training in the dual Child and Family Program and Adult Program at University of Michigan provides her with expertise in cognitive-behavioral, positive psychology, play therapy, family therapy, psychodynamic therapy, and developmental, psychological, and psycho-educational assessments with children, teenagers, college students, and adults.
+Azmaira Maker, Ph.D., is a licensed clinical psychologist (Psy 21570), with over twenty five years of experience and the founding director of Aspiring Families.
+She has been serving families in San Diego for over fifteen years, and her exceptional training in the dual Child and Family Program and Adult Program at University of Michigan provides her with expertise in cognitive-behavioral, positive psychology, play therapy, family therapy, psychodynamic therapy, and developmental, psychological, and psycho-educational assessments with children, teenagers, college students, and adults.
 Dr. Maker is the author of two multi-award winning books on divorce and traumatic death, and is completing her new book on pregnancy loss.
 Dr. Maker’s mission is to bring together expert clinicians from varying mental health disciplines to provide excellent, integrated treatment to children, teens, and adults in San Diego.
 Dr. Maker completed her B.A. from Vassar (Phi Beta Kappa) and her Ph.D. and Post-Doctoral Fellowship from University of Michigan, Ann Arbor in the Child and Family, and Adult Programs.
 She also completed a specialized fellowship at the University of Michigan Law School.

 - Vassar College: Bachelor of Arts (Phi Beta Kappa).